rasbt/LLMs-from-scratch/ch04/04_gqa/README.md

 While GQA is mainly a computational-efficiency workaround for MHA, ablation studies (such as those in the [original GQA paper](https://arxiv.org/abs/2305.13245) and the [Llama 2 paper](https://arxiv.org/abs/2307.09288)) show it performs comparably to standard MHA in terms of LLM modeling performance.

 However, this assumes that the number of key-value groups is chosen carefully.
-However, if we set the number of key-value heads equal to the number of heads (this special case is known as multi-query attention), it will negatively affect the modeling performance.
+In the extreme case where all attention heads share a single key-value group, known as multi-query attention, the memory usage decreases even more drastically but modeling performance can suffer.
+(And, on the other extreme, if we set the number of key-value groups equal to the number of query heads, we are back at standard multi-head attention.)

 &nbsp;
 ## GQA Memory Savings